 You should always keep your speed below the maximum speed limit for the road you are driving on.
-Although you are not legally obliged to drive at the maximum speed limit, if it is safe to do, you should try and drive at a speed that at least approaches it, for instance, in a 40mph zone your speed should be between 35 and 40mph.
+Although you are not legally obliged to drive at the maximum speed limit, if it is safe to do, you should try and drive at a speed that at least approaches it.
+For instance, in a 40mph zone, your speed should be between 35 and 40mph.

 Driving too slowly can be as dangerous as driving too fast.
 The driver who toddles along a 60mph road at 40mph causes tailbacks and frustration.
 This can lead to dangerous overtaking manoeuvres and other road safety issues.

-Speed in itself is not that dangerous, inappropriate speed is.
+Speed in itself is not that dangerous, but inappropriate speed is.
 Always take into account the weather and road conditions.
-Driving at 60mph, even though you are legally entitled to do so, when there is ice on the road is dangerous and inappropriate, as is driving at 40mph on a dual carriageway when the weather is fine.
+Driving at 60mph, even though you are legally entitled to do so when there is ice on the road is dangerous and inappropriate, as is driving at 40mph on a dual carriageway when the weather is fine.

 The general speed limit rules for cars are:

 You won't often encounter a minimum speed limit however they are sometimes put in place where it is important to keep traffic moving smoothly.

 The table below shows the national speed limits for different vehicles on different types of road.

 Different gears are used to reach and maintain different speeds.
 The general guideline is as follows: